corrad-software/corrad-processmaker/doc/PROCESS_BUILDER_DOCUMENTATION.md

 - **Form Task** (Purple Icon)
   - A task that requires form data
   - Has both input and output handles
-  - Properties: Form name, description
+  - Properties: Form selection, description
+  - Connects to forms created in the Form Builder

 - **Script Task** (Grey Icon)
   - Automated task that executes code
   - Has both input and output handles
-  - Properties: Language, description
+  - Properties: Language, description, script content

 ### Gateways
 Gateways control flow divergence and convergence: